XamarinUniversity/build2018-labs/lab1/README.md

 ## Specify a NoteEntry's visualization in a ListView

-Here we will customize the display of `NoteEntry` objects in the `ListView`.
-Since we haven't done this yet, it is calling the `ToString` implementation to get a textual representation and then displaying that in a `Label` for each `NoteEntry`.
+We will customize the display of `NoteEntry` objects in the `ListView`.
+Currently, it is calling the `ToString` implementation to get a textual representation and  displaying it within a `Label` for each `NoteEntry`.

-We want to change this, and we can do that by using a `DataTemplate` to direct the `ListView` on the proper visualization to use for each item.
+We'll change this by using a `DataTemplate` to direct the `ListView` on the proper visualization to use for each item.

-There are two options available to us.
-The first, and best if it works for your app, is to use a built-in template.
+There are two options available to us: First, (and best if it works for your app), is to use a built-in template.
 These are optimized and often correspond directly to a platform's native representation.
 This approach allows for one or two text items and an optional image.

 If your app has requirements for displaying each item that cannot be fulfilled with these templates, you can define a [fully custom view](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/viewcell).

-Since we just have some text in our `NoteEntry` objects, we will go with one of the built-in templates - the `TextCell`.
+Since we just have text in our `NoteEntry` objects, we will use a built-in template: the `TextCell`.

 ### Specify the DataTemplate

 1. Open **MainPage.xaml** in the shared-code project.

 2. Locate the `ListView` in the XAML.

 3. Add open and close tags for `ListView.ItemTemplate` inside the `ListView`.

 4. Add open and close tags for a new `DataTemplate` inside the `ListView.ItemTemplate`.

 5. Add a `TextCell` inside the `DataTemplate`.

-All your subsequent work will be done inside the open tag of the `TextCell`.
-This means you can use a self-closing tag for the `TextCell` instead of traditional open and close tags.
+All your subsequent work will be done inside the open tag of the `TextCell` so can usea  self-closing tag for the `TextCell`.

 6. Inside the `TextCell` element tag, assign the string "Title" to the `Text` property.

 7. Inside the `TextCell` element tag, assign the string "Text" to the `Detail` property.

 8. Inside the `TextCell` element tag, assign the color **Goldenrod** to the `DetailColor` property.

 9. Run the app on at least one platform.
 You should see the hard-coded values "Title" and "Text" displayed for each item in the `ListView`.

 The code is shown below for convenience.